shreejanmishra/Tresata_Round_1/README.md

 **npm run dev** - start dev server<br/>
 **npm run build** - build production ready dist folder (used in VM deployment)<br/>
 **npm run test** - run Jest test suite<br/>

-##The project has been hosted on this link and each merge to main branch will trigger a redployment: [Netlify](https://soft-gumdrop-787e95.netlify.app/)